Jonathan2251/lbd/source/funccall.rst

   	ld	$2, 64($fp)
   	st	$3, 4($sp)

-Cpu0 use fp and sp to access the above and below areas of alloca() too.
+Cpu0 uses fp and sp to access the above and below areas of alloca() too.
 As ch9_4.cpu0.s, it access local variable (above of alloca()) by fp offset and outgoing arguments (below of alloca()) by sp offset.

-Finally, the "move $sp, $fp" is the alias instruction of "addu $fp, $sp, $zero".
+And more, the "move $sp, $fp" is the alias instruction of "addu $fp, $sp, $zero".
 The machine code is the latter, and the former is only for easy understand by user only.
 This alias come from added code in Chapter3_2 and Chapter3_4 as follows,